dkwik/digital-garden/my-digital-garden/content/03-evergreen/about.md

 Hello my name is Daniel Kwik and welcome to my canvas where I think with the 'garage door open'.

-This is where I do habitual, informal, thinking with no fixed agenda, or end-goal.
+This is where I do habitual, informal thinking with no fixed agenda, or end-goal.
 These thoughts are designed to be:

 1. **Intentionally Unpolished.** Here, you will not find academic writing, but concise and densely-linked ideas.
 I sacrifice precision for discovery, choosing to explore rather than to educate.
 2. **Domain Agnostic**.
 I tend to have a LOT of interests, so instead of focusing on one broad topic, I'll make broad *connections* between diverse domains, in pursuit of lateral thinking.